-In 2014 we saw a lot of new trends in web design, some of which are inspired from magazines and press while focusing more on images and typography.
+In 2014 we saw a lot of new trends in web design, some of which are inspired by magazines and press while focusing more on images and typography.

 At Netstudio, we have tried a lot of new trending techniques as well as more “traditional” on older and newer sites of our own.
 2015 was the year that we enhanced all of these techniques.
 Responsiveness is ultra hype these days because of Google’s latest algorithm changes, while although it’s age, Flat Design looks like that is gaining new fans.
 Let's see some of the techniques that we will encounter the rest of 2015.